mikegcoleman/hybrid-workshop/pwd_readme.md

 ### 3. Session Information

 Throughout the lab you will be asked to provide either hosntnames or login credentials that are unique to your environment.
-These are displayed for you at the top of the screen.
+These are displayed for you at the bottom of the screen.

 ## Document conventions